atom-community/atom-script/README.md

 Select some code and hit `cmd-i`.
 Your code will get run in a fresh instance of the interpreter used by your scripting language.

-If you don't select any text, it will run the entire file by default.
+If you don't select any text, it will run the entire file instead.

-`ctl-c` will kill the most recently run process ([#27](https://github.com/rgbkrk/atom-script/issues/27)).
+`ctl-c` will kill the process.

+`cmd-w` closes the pane.

 ## Development